cssrikanth/cssrikanth.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a PhD student in Aeronautics and Space Engineering at Sapienza University of Rome.
-I am pursuing it under the supervision of Prof. Matteo Bernardini at the department of Mechanical and Aerospace Engineering.
+I am currently a Postdoc at Max Planck Computing & Data Facility (MPCDF).
+I am part of the [Plasma-PEPSC](https://plasma-pepsc.eu/) project, a EuroHPC Center of Excellence project aimed at preparing four European flagship plasma codes for exascale.
+My main role for this project is to develop a block-structured grid library for the Gyrokinetic code [GENE](http://genecode.org/) used to perform Tokamok simulations.

-My PhD topic involves the study of distributed surface roughness in supersonic turbulent fluid flows.
-To achieve this, I will be performing Direct Numerical Simulations(DNS) using our groups in-house code [STREAmS](https://github.com/matteobernardini/STREAmS).
-I am also involved in accelerating our solver to help perform large scale, computationally expensive DNS.
-Currently, I handle the development of Hipfort backend.
+Previously, I obtained my PhD in Aeronautics and Space Engineering from Sapienza University of Rome.
+My PhD topic was aimed at studying distributed surface roughness in supersonic turbulent flows through Direct Numerical Simulations using the in-house code [STREAmS-2](https://github.com/STREAmS-CFD/STREAmS-2).
+Additionally, I developed a tool to automatically convert STREAmS-2 to any backends targeting NVIDIA (CUDA Fortran)/AMD (HIPFort) GPUs/CPU.

 I am parallely involved in other research and personal projects.
 I would like to use this website to frequently update my progress.
 [Here](others) are some interesting resources that I feel are worth sharing.